SWC-OSG-Workshop/2014-12-15-UChicago/novice/python/01-numpy.md

 0,0,2,0,4,2,2,1,6,7,10,7,9,13,8,8,15,10,10,7,17,4,4,7,6,15,6,4,9,11,3,5,6,3,3,4,2,3,2,1
 0,1,1,3,3,1,3,5,2,4,4,7,6,5,3,10,8,10,6,17,9,14,9,7,13,9,12,6,7,7,9,6,3,2,2,4,2,0,1,1</code></pre>

+First we get the input data from the github repo.
+As we learned before, we clone the "ExampleData" repo.

 <code>
-Get the data to your local directory from the github repo

-Clone this repo to get the input data files

 $ git clone https://github.com/SWC-OSG-Workshop/ExampleData.git

 $ cd Python
 </code>

-You will see several csv files.
+We see several csv files.
 We will use these files in the following examples.

 </div>